calliope-project/calliope/docs/user_defined_math/components.md

 If you have non-linear relationships between two decision variables, you may want to represent them as a [piecewise linear function](https://en.wikipedia.org/wiki/Piecewise_linear_function).
 The most common form of a piecewise function involves creating special ordered sets of type 2 (SOS2), set of binary variables that are linked together with specific constraints.

+!!! note
+    You can find an a fully worked-out example in our [piecewise linear tutorial][defining-piecewise-linear-constraints].

 Because the formulation of piecewise constraints is so specific, the math syntax differs from all other modelling components by having `x` and `y` attributes that need to be specified:

 ```yaml